 The Kingdom of God - We believe that those who have been saved enter the kingdom of God and delight in the blessings of the new covenant: the forgiveness of sins, the inward transformation that awakens a desire to glorify, trust, and obey God, and the prospect of the glory yet to be revealed.
 Good works constitute indispensable evidence of saving grace.
 Living as salt in a world that is decaying and light in a world that is dark, believers should neither withdraw into seclusion from the world, nor become indistinguishable from it: rather, we are to do good, to the glory of God.

 God’s New People - We believe that God’s new covenant people make up The Church.
 This universal church is manifest in local churches of which Christ is the Head.
 The church serves as a sign of God’s future new world when its members live for the service of one another and their neighbors, rather than for self-focus.
 The church is the corporate dwelling place of God’s Spirit, and the continuing witness to God in the world.

-Baptism and the Lord’s Supper - We believe that baptism and the Lord’s Supper are ordained by the Lord Jesus himself.
-The former symbolizes entrance into the new covenant community, the latter with Christ’s atoning sacrifice for sin.
+Baptism and the Lord’s Supper - We believe that baptism and the Lord’s Supper are ordained by the Lord Jesus himself and are obligatory for every believer.
+The former involves washing with water, and symbolizes entrance into the new covenant community, the latter involves bread and the fruit of the vine, and symbolizes Christ’s atoning sacrifice for sin.